AxonIQ/reference-guide/part1/configuration-api.md

 configurer.registerCommandHandler(c -> new MyCommandHandler(c.serializer());
 ```

-Not all components have their explicit accesor method.
+Not all components have their explicit accessor method.
 To retrieve a component from the configuration, use:
 ``` java
 configurer.registerCommandHandler(c -> new MyCommandHandler(c.getComponent(MyOtherComponent.class));
 ```